 At the Land Legal Group, our Los Angeles family law attorney knows that these are difficult times for everyone, as family dynamics are shifting into an unparalleled territory, which can cause friction inside and outside the home.

-> During this difficult time, our law office is fully operational, and providing free initial consultations remotely, so you do not have to leave your home to seek necessary legal care during this health crisis.
+During this difficult time, our law office is fully operational, and providing initial consultations remotely, so you do not have to leave your home to seek necessary legal care during this health crisis.

-> If you would like to talk to our Los Angeles family law attorney about your family law needs, we are available via phone, email, or video conference to help you establish solutions, so you can plan accordingly going forward.
+If you would like to talk to our Los Angeles family law attorney about your family law needs, we are available via phone, email, or video conference to help you establish solutions, so you can plan accordingly going forward.

 What Should I Do If Domestic Violence Is An Issue In My Home During the COVID-19 Pandemic?